 Which brings us to the heart of this: because if we must deduce the meaning of Best Interests BY READING THE MCA ITSELF then all we have to really work from, is section 4 of the Act.
-And section 4 of the Act, covers all degrees of mental incapacity from capacitous, to 'not-quite-capacitous', and then all of the way to something such as 'comatose'.
+And section 4 of the Act, covers all degrees of mental incapacity from 'almost-capacitous', all of the way to something such as 'comatose'.
 And, the concept of best interests, applies to a huge range of decisions and in a wide variety of situations.